agarwalamit252/hiring-engineers/answers.md

 You can utilize any OS/host that you would like to complete this exercise.
 However, we recommend one of the following approaches:

 ##answer:
 So I first had to read the assessment several times, like almost 6 times.
-I had some experience with VMWare but not Virtualbox which is also a VM offered by Orace.
+I had some experience with VMWare but not Virtualbox which is also a VM offered by Oracle.
 Since this was one of the recommended ways, and I didn't have a containerized environment like Docker, I decided to learn how to install Virtual Box, Vagrant and then set up an environment for the datadog agent.
 This document helped me: https://learn.hashicorp.com/collections/vagrant/getting-started

 The document did say that my virutal box would have 18.04 already installed.
 So naturally I expected Ubuntu to open when I click start on the virtual box.
 Yet nothing was happening.
 I was only seeing a black screen. <img width="739" alt="Vagrant Black Screen" src="https://user-images.githubusercontent.com/102629064/161291564-b674deef-7f68-4066-bf11-c546d7a9ab68.png">